nhientruong04/Machine-Learning-blog/k_means_clustering/README.md

 ```
 ![Sklearn plot](image/sklearn_demo_plot.png)
 Obviously, our centroids order is different from what we get using sklearn, but it doesn't matter, since the coordinates for the centroids are all the same!
 For more information about this class of sklearn, you can find their doc [here](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
 GGEZ!

+## 4.

+## 5. References
+This blog is heavily inspired this [article](https://machinelearningcoban.com/2017/01/01/kmeans/).
+Most of the math I've introduced in the pdf file is taken from it (with some slight changes based on other sources and my understanding).
+I (probably) won't find any other detailed explanation like this article.
+More source,
+- [Deep Ai Khanhblog](https://phamdinhkhanh.github.io/deepai-book/ch_ml/KMeans.html#su-hoi-tu-cua-thuat-toan-k-means-clustering): another detailed Vietnamese blog from
+- [Analyticsvidhya](https://www.analyticsvidhya.com/blog/2019/08/comprehensive-guide-k-means-clustering/): doesn't have math but provides evaluation metrics (about which I'll have another blog)
+- [towardsdatascience](https://towardsdatascience.com/k-means-clustering-algorithm-applications-evaluation-methods-and-drawbacks-aa03e644b48a): comprehensive but I haven't finished